2016 Irish general election: Electoral system

 Ireland uses proportional representation with a single transferable vote (PR–STV).
 The general election took place throughout the state to elect 158 members of Dáil Éireann, a reduction of 8 from the previous 166 members.
 This follows the passage of the Electoral (Amendment) (Dáil Constituencies) Act 2013.
 The Ceann Comhairle (speaker of the lower house of parliament) is automatically re-elected unless he opts to retire from the Dáil.
 The election was held in 40 parliamentary constituencies.
 Each multi-member constituency elects three, four or five Teachtaí Dála (Dáil deputies, lit.
 Assembly Deputies).

 The closing date for nominations was 11 February 2016.
 A total of 551 candidates contested the election, slightly down from the 566 that took part in the 2011 general election, a record figure.
-The number of candidates for each party was: Fine Gael (88), Fianna Fáil (71), Sinn Féin (50), Green Party (40), Labour Party (36), Anti-Austerity Alliance–People Before Profit (31, of which 18 People Before Profit Alliance and 13 Anti-Austerity Alliance), Renua Ireland (26), Direct Democracy Ireland (19), Social Democrats (14), Independents 4 Change (5), Workers' Party (5), Catholic Democrats (3), Fís Nua (2), Irish Democratic Party (1), Communist Party of Ireland (1).
+The number of candidates for each party was: Fine Gael (88), Fianna Fáil (71), Sinn Féin (50), Green Party (40), Labour Party (36), Anti-Austerity Alliance–People Before Profit (31, of which 18 People Before Profit Alliance and 13 Anti-Austerity Alliance), Renua (26), Direct Democracy Ireland (19), Social Democrats (14), Independents 4 Change (5), Workers' Party (5), Catholic Democrats (3), Fís Nua (2), Irish Democratic Party (1), Communist Party of Ireland (1).
 Among the 159 independent candidates and others running without a party platform were 21 independents affiliated to the Independent Alliance, 19 independents affiliated to Right2Change, and the outgoing TD Séamus Healy, who was nominated as a non-party candidate for this election.
 Voting took place between 07:00 and 22:00 (WET).

-Islands off the coast of Donegal, Mayo, and Galway voted one day earlier.
+Islands off the coast of Counties Donegal, Mayo, and Galway voted one day earlier.
 All resident Irish and British citizens were eligible to be on the Dáil electoral register.
 The 2016–17 register was published on 1 February by the local authorities, who were responsible for maintaining it.
 Applications for the supplementary register for the general election closed on 9 February, with 30,185 names added.